 Changing DHCP settings may prevent VMs from accessing managed database services.
 To avoid that, you can:

-- In DHCP settings, specify the second address from the subnet (
+- In DHCP settings, specify the second address from the dedicated subnet (

 x.x.x.2) as the default DNS server.